NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

    Final                            7.461198e+00
    Change                           7.042649e+00

-We can’t generate a DEM with these local camera models but we can run stereo anyways and look at the intersection error in the fourth band of the ``PC.tif`` file.
-While there are many speckles in this example where stereo correlation failed the mean intersection error is low and we don’t see any evidence of lens distortion error.
+We can't generate a DEM with these local camera models but we can run stereo anyways and look at the intersection error in the fourth band of the ``PC.tif`` file.
+While there are many speckles in this example where stereo correlation failed the mean intersection error is low and we don't see any evidence of lens distortion error.

 ::